michalmichael67/Final_project/README.md

 We decided to go with a supervised machine learning model that would classify the data and to try and predict whether the index would go up or down based on a combination of today and yesterdays data.
 Over the couse fo this project, we tried 4 machine learning models:

 1. Logistic Regression - This was a base level model to see where we could improve
-2. Balanced Random Forest Classifier - the enxt 2 machine learning models try to account for a slight imbalance in data
+2. Balanced Random Forest Classifier - the next 2 machine learning models try to account for a slight imbalance in data
 3. SMOTE oversampling
 4. Undersampling
 5. Decision Tree Model